 The replacement 18th Street bridge over I-676 was opened to traffic on May 4.
 Construction activities will continue through this summer to complete landscaping on the 18th Street span and to finish the tie-in of the I-676 westbound ramp to the 22nd Street bridge.
 Crews also will finish widening the I-676 west ramp to 22nd Street, and re-pave I-676 under the new bridges this summer.

-The 22nd Street bridge opened to four lanes of traffic in December of 2017, but the east sidewalk will remain closed to pedestrians until work to widen the ramp from I-676 west is completed this spring.
+The 22nd Street bridge opened to four lanes of traffic in December of 2017, but the east sidewalk remains closed until work to widen the ramp from I-676 west is completed.
 Crews are currently installing parapet fence and highway lighting prior to the start of ramp work.
 (PennDOT advanced the start of work on the 21st Street and 22nd Street bridges in late 2016, cutting a year off the original construction schedule and allowing the entire project to be completed in the fall of 2018.)

-PennDOT’s contractor this spring will remove the remnants of the center supports for the original bridges, repave I-676 between 18th Street and 22nd Street, and complete installation of new underside lighting.
+PennDOT’s contractor will complete the removal of remnants of the center supports for the original bridges in May, and repave I-676 between 18th Street and 22nd Street and complete installation of new underside lighting later this spring.
 Bridge painting and clean-up will also take place this spring, substantially completing the project a year ahead of its original schedule.